the-lstv/Akeno/README.md

 Akeno uses a universal Unit system where all components are treated as Units, which provides a unified and easy to extend API.<br>
 Modules, addons, applications, protocols, components and the backend itself are all an instance of a Unit.<br>
 Units are loaded as needed on demand, avoiding initial overhead.

+Akeno is a very flexible server and can be used for various purposes in various ways.

 <br><br>